Public-Key Addressable Resource Records

 In existing and emerging open social network protocols, users do tolerate limited interoperability between clients, second-class identifiers controlled by hosting or domain servers, inefficient or non-existent conflict-free replication between data stores, and the absence of local-first or offline support.
 However, their most common complaints involve unavailability, censorship, deplatforming, and difficulty in securely managing keys.

-Pkarr solves unavailability by turning public-keys to resolvable URL: resource locator.
+Pkarr solves unavailability by turning public keys into resolvable URLs: resource locator.
 Pkarr solves censorship and deplatforming by allowing users to conveniently change DNS records to point to other providers or platforms.
-While there are other ways to do that, it is never as reliable and authoritative as DNS.
-Pkarr help with key management by enabling users to maintain a long lasting identity tied to one key, rarely used, and hopefully kept offline at all times.
+While there are other ways to do this, it is never as reliable and authoritative as DNS.
+Pkarr helps with key management by enabling users to maintain a long-lasting identity tied to one key, rarely used, and hopefully kept offline at all times.

-Pkarr doesn’t need to bootstrap anything or invent anything, instead using 15 years old battle tested Distributed Hash Table with millions of nodes, and good old web servers.
+Pkarr doesn’t need to bootstrap anything or invent anything, instead using 15 years old battle tested Distributed Hash Table (Mainline DHT) with millions of nodes, and good old web servers.